zhaiyuanhao/MUSA_508_final_project/README.md

 Number of restaurants, grocery stores, parks nearby, education facilities numbers nearby,

+*Data Source*: Census tract boundaries change over time.
+If you want to use census tracts, consider the NHGIS (For which there is an R package) or the Longitudinal Tract Database (you can download longitudinal decennial census data freely from their website).

 # Model Selecting
 Maybe Logistic Regression?
 The predicted result will be 0 or 1.